Variable#

 m = Container()

 The declaration of k above implies, as usual, that references to k are restricted to the domain of the set t.
 A model that includes k will probably have several corresponding variables in the associated mathematical programming problem: most likely one for each member of t.
-In this way, very large models can be constructed using a small number of variables.
-(It is quite unusual for a model to have as many as 50 distinct variables.)
-It is still unclear from the declaration whether utility is not domain checked or whether it is a scalar variable, i.e., one without associated sets.
-Later references will be used to settle the issue.
-For more details on domain checking, see section Domain Checking in the GAMS documentation.
+In this way, very large models can be constructed using a small number of variable objects.
+It is quite unusual for a model to have as many as 50 distinct variable objects.

 Note